Zemach and Friar radii of the proton and neutron from lattice QCD: Introduction

-The most accurate determination of the proton's electric (charge) radius is derived from the measurement of the Lamb shift in muonic hydrogen spectroscopy \cite{Pohl2010,Antognini2013}.
-While the so-called \enquote{proton radius puzzle}, \ie the observation of a large tension of the above result with some $ep$-scattering experiments \cite{Bernauer2014,Mihovilovic2021}, is awaiting its final resolution, the situation regarding the magnetic radius is even more confusing \cite{Lee2015,Djukanovic2023a}.
-Hence, a strict constraint on the magnetic properties of the proton from atomic physics would be very timely.
+A very large Friar radius was once suggested~\cite{DeRujula2010} as a possible solution to the proton radius puzzle.
+For this purpose, however, the Friar radius would need to be so large that the expansion in radii would break down \cite{Distler2011,Hagelstein2015}.

+While the traditional proton radius puzzle awaits its final resolution, the goal of reaching a consistent picture of all the fundamental electromagnetic properties of the nucleon has attained a new prominence.
+Historically, data-driven dispersive approaches had found values of the electric radii of the proton consistent with the lower value of muonic-atom spectroscopy measurements \cite{Mergell1996,Belushkin2007}.
+For the magnetic properties, a tension between dispersive approaches \cite{Lin2022} and $z$-expansion results \cite{Borah2020} appeared, \ie a separate puzzle beclouds the magnetic properties of the proton.
+Underlining the importance of the magnetic properties of the proton, several experiments are under way to measure these from spectroscopy on (muonic) hydrogen \cite{Sato2014,Pizzolotto2020,Pizzolotto2021,Amaro2022}.
 This can be achieved by measuring, in addition to the Lamb shift, the hyperfine splitting (HFS) in either electronic or muonic hydrogen, which is caused by the magnetic spin-spin interaction between the nucleus and the orbiting lepton.
 The influence of the electromagnetic structure of the nucleus on the HFS is particularly pronounced for the $S$-states, since the $S$-state wavefunction has a large overlap with the nucleus.

 The leading-order proton-structure contribution to the $S$-state HFS of hydrogen depends on the Zemach radius of the proton \cite{Zemach1956,Pachucki1996},